MicrosoftDocs/win32/desktop-src/print/iprintoemprintticketprovider-expandintentoptions.md

-﻿---
+---
-Description: 'The IPrintOemPrintTicketProvider::ExpandIntentOptions method enables the plug-in to expand printer options (such as photo printing) into individual feature settings in the print ticket.' ms.assetid: 'c0499a9b-8f02-4a88-bffa-e088e9098a6c'
+Description: The IPrintOemPrintTicketProviderExpandIntentOptions method enables the plug-in to expand printer options (such as photo printing) into individual feature settings in the print ticket. ms.assetid: c0499a9b-8f02-4a88-bffa-e088e9098a6c
-title: 'IPrintOemPrintTicketProvider::ExpandIntentOptions method'
+title: IPrintOemPrintTicketProviderExpandIntentOptions method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IPrintOemPrintTicketProvider::ExpandIntentOptions method